nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 It is possible to configure the Security Server Sidecar to use volume support for storing its configuration files outside the running container.

-To add volume support, we can add the volume flag to the docker run command inside the `setup_security_server_sidecar.sh` script as shown below:
+To add volume support, you have to add the volume mapping parameters to the docker run command inside the `setup_security_server_sidecar.sh` script as shown below:

 ```bash
 docker run ... -v (sidecar-config-volume-name):/etc/xroad -v (sidecar-config-db-volume-name):/var/lib/postgresql/10/main ...